iceTheN00b/iceTheN00b/README.md

 i believe in intelligence, and i think you should too.

-don't take my opinions too seriously though, I don't
+don't take my opinions too seriously though, I don't.

 mostly an enthusiast. currently working with langchain and blockchain.